Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 ## Go Next

 - *Brazil as the Empirical Center of SignWriting* for the strongest documented empirical center
-- *South Korea as a Current Institutional Proof Point* for one of the clearest current institutional evidence points
+- *South Korea as a Current Institutional Case Study* for one of the clearest current institutional evidence points
 - *Evidence Boundaries and Adoption Limits* for the evidence limits, adoption limits, and negative-case documentation agenda

 After completing this evidence series, *Sutton SignWriting Infrastructure and Program: Executive Brief* carries the stewardship consequence of the evidence base.